 The plastic-bodied Olympus XA 1, with its point-and-shoot simplicity, is undeniably easy and fun to use.
 Film loading and rewinding are straightforward, and underexposed shots are simply blocked by the red flag in the viewfinder pop-up if the lighting ambiance warrants such.

-The trick to overcome the red flag pop-up is to first point the camera to a brighter light source, half-press the shutter to meter the lighting condition, and with the shutter still half-pressed, reframe the image, and press the shutter release fully.
+The trick to overcome the red flag pop-up is to first point the camera at a brighter light source, half-press the shutter to meter the lighting condition, and with the shutter still half-pressed, reframe the image, and press the shutter release fully.

 No comments: